sonusathyadas/aws-tutorials/aws-rds.md

     ![RDS-SQL-Create3](images/RDS-SQL-create3.png)

-6) In the `Settings` section, you can specify the database name, user name and password for the admin user.
+6) In the `Settings` section, you can specify the DB instance name, user name and password for the admin user.

     ![RDS-SQL-Create4](images/RDS-SQL-create4.png)